 Although very dangerous, jaguars rarely attack people.
-It mostly happens when a female fears for its cubs safety.
+It mostly happens when a female fears for her cubs safety.

-The ancient Maya thought that at night the Sun, as it slips into the Underworld, would transform into a Jaguar.
-Powerful predator, the animal was also associated with warriors and hunters, and it became a symbol of the might and authority of the ruling class.
+The ancient Maya thought that at night the sun, as it slips into the underworld, would transform into a jaguar.
+A powerful predator, the animal was also associated with warriors and hunters, and became a symbol of the might and authority of the rulers.